jina-ai/examples/faiss-search/README.md

 **Enjoy Coding with Jina!**

 ## Next Steps
+- Try different kind of inverted indices and options from FAISS.
 - Try other indexers or rankers.
-- Try indexing larger datasets
+- Try indexing larger datasets.
+- Play around with different evaluation metrics.

 ## Documentation